Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Almost complex manifolds and -holomorphic curves

 By Theorem~\ref{thm:RiemannSurfaces}, a Riemann surface can equivalently be regarded as a surface $\Sigma$ with an almost complex structure $j$, and we will thus typically denote Riemann surfaces as pairs $(\Sigma,j)$.

-Surfaces are the easy special case; in dimensions four and higher, \eqref{eqn:Nijenhuis} does not usually vanish, in fact it is \emph{generically} nonzero, which shows that in some sense ``generic'' almost complex structures are not integrable.
+Surfaces are the easy special case; in dimensions four and higher, \eqref{eqn:Nijenhuis} does not usually vanish, in fact it is \emph{generically} nonzero, which shows that, in some sense, ``generic'' almost complex structures are not integrable.
 Thus in higher dimensions, integrable complex structures are very rigid objects---too rigid for our purposes, as it will turn out.
 For instance, there are real manifolds that do not admit complex structures but do admit almost complex structures.
 It will be most important for our purposes to observe that \emph{symplectic} manifolds always admit almost complex structures that are ``compatible'' with the symplectic form in a certain geometric sense.
-We'll come back to this in \S\ref{sec:compatible} and make considerable use of it in later applications, but for now, we are only interested in the local properties of $J$-holomorphic curves, and for this it suffices to work in the more general context of almost complex manifolds.
+We'll come back to this in \S\ref{sec:compatible} and make considerable use of it in later applications, but for most of the present chapter, we will focus only on the \emph{local} properties of $J$-holomorphic curves and thus be content to work in the more general context of almost complex manifolds.

 \begin{defn} Suppose $(\Sigma,j)$ is a Riemann surface and $(M,J)$ is an almost complex manifold.
-A smooth map $u : \Sigma \to M$ is called \defin{$J$-holomorphic} (or \defin{pseudoholomorphic}) if its differential at every point is complex linear,~i.e.
+A smooth map $u : \Sigma \to M$ is called \defin{$J$-holomorphic} (or \defin{pseudoholomorphic}) if its differential at every point is complex-linear,~i.e.

 \end{defn}

 Note that in general, the equation \eqref{eqn:nonlinearCR} makes sense if $u$ is only of class $C^1$ (or more generally, of Sobolev class $W^{1,p}$) rather than smooth, but it will turn out to follow from elliptic regularity (see \S\ref{sec:estimates} and \S\ref{sec:nonlinear}) that $J$-holomorphic curves are \emph{always} smooth if $J$ is smooth---we will therefore assume smoothness whenever convenient.
 Equation~\eqref{eqn:nonlinearCR} is a nonlinear first-order PDE, often called the \defin{nonlinear Cauchy-Riemann equation}.
 If you are not accustomed to PDEs expressed in geometric notation, you may prefer to view it as follows: choose holomorphic local coordinates $s + it$ on a subset of $\Sigma$, so $j \p_s = \p_t$ and $j \p_t = -\p_s$ (note that we're assuming the integrability of~$j$).
 Then \eqref{eqn:nonlinearCR} is locally equivalent to the equation